Learning How to Sell More Art Is a Critical Skill.

 I am not in favor of cut prices to get sales.
 That is a long-term way to kill your business.
 Price cutting puts you on a slippery slope to doom and failure.
 You can, however, find unique ways to make value-added offers:

 - Bundle prices for a group of images.

-- Free shipping for a sale over a certain price.
+- Free shipping for sales over a specific price.

 - Satisfaction Guaranteed offer.
 Live with it 30 days and return it for full price.